-Victor Yañez Aguirre
+Victor Yañez Aquirre

 This resource addresses sexuality from a Latin American perspective.
 Issues include sexuality in human evolution, the psychology of partner relationships, sexual behaviors, sexual responses, homosexuality, dysfunctional sexuality, abortion, fertility, contraception, and AIDS.
 There is also a section on the influence of the Christian religion on dealing with sexuality issues.
-A chapter on sexology and sexuality issues.
-A chapter on sexology and sexuality issues.
-A chapter on sexology and sexuality issues in Latin America is included.
-1991, 336 pp. Purchase information not available.
-Sociedad Peruana de Sexologia, Avenida Arequipa 1775, 203 Lima 14 Peru.
-Phone: 51-14/71-8960.
-Fax: 51-14/48-8938.
+A chapter on sexology and sexologists in Latin America is included.
+1991, 336 pp. Purchase information nor available.
+Seciedad Peruana de Sexologia, Avenida Arequipa 1775, 203 Lima 14 Peru.
+Phone: 51-14/71-8960, Fax: 51-14/48-8938.